Eustakio Mendizabal

-Eustakio Mendizabal (Itsasondo, 9 October 1944 – Algorta 19 April 1973), commonly known by his nom-de-guerre Txikia, was the leader of the Basque separatist group ETA-V from August 1971 until his death in April 1973.
+Eustakio Mendizabal Benito (9 October 1944 – 19 April 1973), commonly known by his nom-de-guerre Txikia, was the leader of the Basque separatist group ETA-V from August 1971 until his death in April 1973.

 Biography

 Early years

 Eustakio Mendizabal was born on 9 October 1944, in the small village of Itsasondo, Gipuzkoa.
 At age 10, he was sent to a Benedictine monastery in Lazkao, where he remained for 12 years until leaving the order in 1966.

 Career in ETA

 Txikia was the right-hand man of Juan Jose Etxabe, the leader of ETA's Military Front during the 1960s.
 After an organizational assembly in September 1970 concluded with ETA officially branding itself as Marxist-Leninist, the Military Front of ETA refused to accept the policy changes, forming a splinter group called ETA-V (while the Marxist-Leninist ETA would become known as ETA-VI).
 ETA-VI initially enjoyed substantially more popular support, and in 1971 the dispirited Juan Jose Etxabe stepped down as leader of ETA-V to retire from armed struggle.

 With Etxabe gone, Eustakio 'Txikia' Mendizabal took charge of ETA-V. Mendizabal placed emphasis on action above theory, and was committed to armed insurrection in the Basque Country.
 Under his leadership, ETA-V began a campaign of bank robberies throughout 1971 and 1972 to fund its activities, and stole over 3000 kilograms of Goma-2 explosives from a powder magazine.
 While not as left-leaning as their counterparts in ETA-VI, ETA-V did intervene in two high-profile labour disputes.
 They kidnapped Basque industrialist Lorenzo Zabala in 1972, successfully forcing him to hire back some 200 workers he had laid off.
 In 1973, they kidnapped wealthy business owner Felipe Huarte, whom they likewise demanded to rehire laid-off workers, and this time received a considerable ransom payment (50 million pesetas).
 During the leadership of Txikia, an ETA commando was sent to Madrid to begin planning a kidnapping operation of Francisco Franco's heir apparent, Admiral Luis Carrero Blanco.